 In this particular case, the GeForce driver’s affinity has been set to Core #4, while the audio driver has been set to core #16.

-Warning: the NVIDIA driver seems to reset this affinity property when rebooting, so you might have to do this again from time to time.
+Warning: the NVIDIA driver resets this affinity property when updated (and sometimes when rebooting), so you might have to do this again from time to time.
 The Interrupt Affinity tool also seems to throw odd errors from time to time while editing the registry for this particular driver, but it does not seem to affect the result.

 It works!
 No more dropouts, even at extremely low latencies and high CPU usage!